JetBrains/compose-multiplatform/tutorials/HTML/Using_Effects/README.md

 Only one `ref` can be used per element.
 Calling it more than once will dismiss earlier calls.

-For example, `ref` can be used to add and remove some event listeners not provided by compose-web from the box.
+For example, `ref` can be used to add and remove some event listeners not provided out of the box.

 ### DisposableRefEffect (deprecated)